Current timestamp: 20/08/2026 05:27:06

 Action taken:

-The Neighbourhood Team dedicates a significant amount of time to supporting residents with a wide range of Anti-Social behaviour (ASB) concerns across the community.
-In Chesham, this can include issues such as ongoing noise disturbances, neighbour disputes, reports of cannabis use or smells, littering, criminal damage, harassment, and incidents involving hate‑related behaviour.
-Regardless of the nature of the concern, our officers aim to engage with all parties involved, understand the circumstances, and work towards a positive and proportionate resolution.
+The Neighbourhood Team dedicates a significant amount of time to supporting residents with a wide range of Anti-Social Behaviour (ASB) concerns across the community.
+In Chesham, these can include ongoing noise nuisance, neighbour disputes, reports of cannabis use or related smells, littering, criminal damage, harassment, and hate-related incidents.
+Whatever the nature of the issue, officers aim to engage with all parties involved, understand the circumstances, and work towards a fair, proportionate and lasting resolution.

-A large proportion of reported incidents are categorised as personal Anti-Social behaviour, often involving disputes between individuals or neighbours that can escalate over time.
-In these cases, the Neighbourhood Team frequently takes the lead, working closely with those affected to manage risk, provide advice, and, where appropriate, utilise formal interventions or partner agency support to bring about longer‑term solutions.
+A large proportion of reported incidents are categorised as personal ASB, often involving disputes between neighbours or individuals that have escalated over time.
+In many cases, the Neighbourhood Team takes the lead in managing these matters, working closely with those affected to assess risk, provide advice, and, where appropriate, utilise formal interventions or support from partner agencies to achieve longer-term solutions.

-Where individuals responsible for ongoing Anti-Social behaviour are identified, officers will take firm, fair and proportionate action.
-This may include the use of warning letters, acceptable behaviour agreements, or more robust enforcement powers where necessary.
-Our focus remains on preventing further incidents, protecting those affected, and maintaining a safe environment for everyone in the community.
+Where individuals responsible for ongoing ASB are identified, officers will take firm, fair and proportionate action.
+This may include warning letters, Acceptable Behaviour Agreements (ABAs), Community Protection Warnings, or the use of stronger enforcement powers where appropriate.
+Our focus remains on preventing further incidents, safeguarding those affected, and maintaining a safe environment for everyone in the community.

-Chesham remains one of the busier areas for Anti-Social behaviour across the wider policing area, alongside High Wycombe and Aylesbury.
-Officers regularly carry out Safer Streets foot patrols in the town centre and surrounding neighbourhoods, using a live‑tracking system to ensure resources are directed to the areas of greatest demand.
+Chesham continues to be one of the busier areas for Anti-Social Behaviour within the wider policing area, alongside High Wycombe and Aylesbury.
+Officers regularly conduct Safer Streets patrols in the town centre and surrounding neighbourhoods, using a live-tracking system to ensure resources are directed to locations experiencing the greatest demand and community concern.

-We are aware of ongoing concerns regarding vehicles racing late at night and in the early hours.
-We encourage residents to report these incidents directly to the police, particularly if vehicle registration details can be provided as this enables officers to take targeted enforcement action against those responsible.
-Reporting incidents to us, rather than sharing them on social media, ensures we can respond appropriately and take effective action
+We also recognise ongoing concerns about vehicles racing and driving anti-socially during late-night and early morning hours.
+Residents are encouraged to report these incidents directly to the police, particularly where vehicle registration details, descriptions, or footage can be provided.
+This information allows officers to take targeted action against those responsible.
+Reporting incidents directly to the police, rather than solely sharing them on social media, ensures concerns are properly recorded, intelligence is gathered, and appropriate enforcement action can be considered.

 If you have any information please report on 101 or online at www. thamesvalley.police.uk.